The History of NCIL – How did we get here?

 6. Accountability Principle

-The disabled person and the government both have a responsibility to each other to explain their decisions and to share what they have learnt.
-I should tell people how I used my money and anything I’ve learnt.
+to explain their decisions and to share what they have learnt.
+I should tell

 7. Capacity Principle

-Disabled people, their families and their communities must not be assumed to be incapable of managing their own support, learning skills and making a contribution.
+be incapable of managing their own support, learning skills and making a contribution.

-Give me enough help, but not too much; I’ve got something to contribute too.
+Give me enough help, but not too much; I’ve got something to contribute

-Source: In Control
+Source: In

-Survey on public attitudes to social care reveals gulf between expectation and provision
+on public attitudes to social care reveals gulf between expectation and provision

 DRC - 13/07/2006